Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Conclusion

 \section{Conclusion}

-{{ In this work, we gave results on explicit manifold reconstruction with simplicial complexes.
+In this work, we gave results on explicit manifold reconstruction with simplicial complexes.
 We built estimators $\hat{M}_{\mathtt{TDC}}$, $\hat{M}_{\mathtt{TDC \delta}}$ and $\hat{M}_{\mathtt{TDC+}}$ in two statistical models.
 We proved minimax rates of convergence for the Hausdorff distance and consistency results for ambient isotopic reconstruction.
-Since $\hat{M}_{\mathtt{TDC}}$ is minimax optimal and uses the Tangential Delaunay Complex of \cite{Boissonnat14}, the latter is proved to be optimal.
+Since $\hat{M}_{\mathtt{TDC}}$ is minimax optimal in the additive noise model for $\sigma$ small, and uses the Tangential Delaunay Complex of \cite{Boissonnat14}, the latter is proved to be optimal.
 Moreover, rates of \cite{Genovese12} are proved to be achievable with simplicial complexes that are computable using existing algorithms.
 To prove the stability of the Tangential Delaunay Complex, a generic interpolation result was derived.
-In the process, a tangent space estimation procedure and a denoising method both based on local PCA were studied. }}
+In the process, a tangent space estimation procedure and a decluttering method both based on local PCA were studied.

-In the model with outliers, the proposed reconstruction method achieves a rate of convergence that can be as close as desired to the minimax rate of convergence, depending on the number of iterations of our denoising procedure.
-Though this procedure seems to be well adapted to our reconstuction scheme which is based on tangent spaces estimation, we believe that it could be of interest in the context of other applications.
-Also, further investigation may be carried out to compare this denoising procedure to the existing ones (see, e.g., \cite{Buchet15}, \cite{Donoho95}).
+In the model with outliers, the proposed reconstruction method achieves a rate of convergence that can be as close as desired to the minimax rate of convergence, depending on the number of iterations of the decluttering procedure.
+Though this procedure seems to be well adapted to our reconstuction scheme --- which is based on tangent spaces estimation --- we believe that it could be of interest in the context of other applications.
+Also, further investigation may be carried out to compare this decluttering procedure to existing ones \cite{Buchet15,Donoho95}.

+As briefly mentioned below Theorem \ref{main_result_noob_nonoise}, our approach is likely to be suboptimal in cases where noise level $\sigma$ is large.
+In such cases, with additional structure on the noise such as \textit{centered} and \textit{independent from the source}, other statistical procedures such as deconvolution \cite{Genovese12} could be adapted to provide vertices to the Tangential Delaunay Complex.
+Tangential properties of deconvolution are still to be studied.

 The effective construction of $\hat{M}_{TDC \delta}$ can be performed using existing algorithms.
 Namely, Tangential Delaunay Complex, farthest point sampling, local PCA and point-to-linear subspace distance computation for slab counting.
 A crude upper bound on the time complexity of a naive step-by-step implementation is